yylee06dk/CS20200-Main/README.md

-KAIST CS220
+KAIST CS20200 (Formerlly CS200)
 ===

-Welcome to the `main` repository of CS220.
+Welcome to the `main` repository of CS20200.
 This is where you find resources for the homeworks and in-class activities.
 Also, this is the central place where you can ask questions and discuss with your peers and TAs.

 # Syllabus and Slides

-You should visit [this page](https://softsec.kaist.ac.kr/courses/2024s-cs220/) to see them.
+You should visit [this page](https://softsec.kaist.ac.kr/courses/2024s-cs20200/) to see them.

 # Questions